ohmediaorg/email-bundle/README.md

     subject_prefix: '[WEBSITE.COM]' # optional
 ```

 The value of `cleanup` should be a string to pass to `new DateTime()`.
-Emails that
+Emails
-are older than this DateTime will be deleted.
+older than this DateTime will be deleted.

 The values of `from.email` and `from.name` will be used to create an instance of
 `Util\EmailAddress`.
 This value will be passed to `setFrom()` on all emails.

+The value of `subject_prefix` will be prepended to the subject of every Email.

 # Creating Emails